Katie & Peter

-The Katie & Peter franchise is a series of ITV and ITV2 shows that documented glamour model Katie Price and her former husband Peter Andre.
+The Katie & Peter franchise is a series of ITV and ITV2 shows that documented glamour model Katie Price (previously known under the pseudonym "Jordan") and her then-husband Peter Andre.
 The franchise included several fly on the wall reality series and a short lived late-night chat show.
 The pair's separation has resulted in individual shows related to the franchise being recorded, including Katie and Peter Andre: My Life.

 When Jordan Met Peter

 The Katie & Peter franchise was launched after the success of a six-part documentary series broadcast on ITV in November and December 2004.
 Entitled "When Jordan Met Peter", the series, narrated by Terry Wogan, charted the first six weeks of the pair's relationship following their meeting on I'm a Celebrity....Get Me Out of Here.
 The first episode aired on 12 November 2004, and the final episode aired on 17 December.
 The series earned more than 1 million viewers, and as such, following its success, a further series was commissioned for broadcast in 2005.